Madagupatti

 Madagupatti is a village in Sivaganga district in the Indian state of Tamil Nadu.
 This village is part of Sivaganga taluk in the Sivaganga district.

 Temples

 Madagupatti is home to a famous Shiva temple and a 125-year-old Santhana Gopala Krishnan temple (renovated in 2007) both near the bus terminus and a mosque in Sivagangai.

 Industries

-Jeyesundaram cotton mill, rajayogan sugarcane industry.
+Jeyesundaram cotton mill (not existing now), rajayogan sugarcane industry.